Long-term tooth replacement with specialist surgical care in Sydney

 How Long Do Dental Implants Last?

-The artificial tooth or bridge attached to the implant generally lasts 5–20 years, depending on the quality of the material and care.
+The crown or bridge attached to the implant typically lasts 5–20 years, depending on materials and care.

 Dental Implant Process